onefoursix/streamsets-sdk-advanced-kubernetes-deployment-examples/README.md

   resources: ["ingresses"]
 ```

-That change will allow the Kubernetes Agent to create Service and Ingress resources
+Those changes will allow the Kubernetes Agent to create Service and Ingress resources

 The updated rules section in the Role resource should look like this: